cgorski03/magic-folder/README.md

-# Magic Folder
+# Magic Folder C++

-An intelligent file management system that uses vector embeddings and semantic search to organize and find your files.
+An intelligent file management system that uses vector embeddings and semantic search to organize and find your files, implemented in C++.

 ## Overview

-Magic Folder is a Rust-based system that automatically processes files, generates embeddings using Ollama, and enables semantic search across your document collection.
+Magic Folder C++ is a C++ implementation of the Magic Folder system that automatically processes files, generates embeddings using Ollama, and enables semantic search across your document collection.
 The project consists of three main components:

 - **magic-core**: Core business logic for file processing, vector storage, and embeddings
 - **magic-api**: REST API server for file processing and semantic search